Navigate this Section

 A demonstrated interest in public service and a commitment to the values of the Biden-Harris Administration through schoolwork, extracurricular activities, and previous work/intern experience are beneficial to applicants.
 President Biden and Vice President Harris have committed to building an Administration that looks like America, believing that qualified people from every background and walk of life should have an equal opportunity to serve our Nation.
 That commitment is reflected in each White House Internship Program class.

-The Fall 2022 session will be hosted in-person on the White House campus.
+The Spring 2024 session will be hosted in-person on the White House campus.
 Interns will not be able to participate in the program remotely.
 Program leadership will continue to monitor the public health landscape related to COVID-19, and will adapt the program’s approach in order to create a safe and healthy work environment.
 All interns will be required to attest to their vaccination status and must adhere to any White House-determined COVID-19 testing, masking, and/or social distancing guidance.

 The White House Internship Program is a full-time program and does not accept part-time interns.
 Participants should expect to participate full time (at least 35 hours per week) for the duration of their internship session.
 Stipend payments are contingent upon program participants attending the program in full for the duration of the program term.